nicwest/site/content/pages/cv.md

 **Teams:** I believe that I work well in a small to medium sized team.
 I aim to provide velocity to any team I'm part of.
 I have mentored both junior developers and non technical staff.
-I have managed developers in the past and my ability to communicate concepts and designs is good.
-I am well versed in XP and have lots of experience with scrum and kind-of-sort-of-a-bit-scrum style set ups.
+I have managed developers and my ability to communicate concepts and designs is good.
+I am well versed in XP, Scrum, and Kanban (and a number of sort agile but really not set ups).

 **System Design:** at a micro level I favour a tracer bullet style of design that relies on getting code into production quickly, and then using metrics